 - Security: A regular gun will work for anyone as long as they've disengaged the safety.
 A Smart Gun would require some kind of key or biometric scan to work.
 Anyone not authorized would find the gun useless, or in extreme cases, the gun would self-destruct.
-Thus far in Real Life, attempts to implement this kind of thing have been largely unsuccessful, as the recoil from firing the gun tends to quickly ruin the delicate electronics required.
+Thus far in Real Life, attempts to implement this kind of thing have been largely unsuccessful, as the recoil from firing the gun tends to quickly ruin the delicate electronics required (and firearm users need their weapons to be reliable at all times.)

 - Communications: A Smart Gun might inform the user of needed maintenance/repair, give an ammo count or notify when ammo is low, or could give useful information to the shooter, such as the identity of a target (for friend/foe identification).